 Do you love horses?
 Are you interested in nutrition and how different elements can help (or harm) horses?
 Do you want a job that is different every day, where you don’t have to spend all day in an office?
 If you’re a social person who enjoys helping people and problem solving, becoming an equine nutritionist might be an awesome way to combine your people skills with your equestrian passion!

-Horse Channel: What is your title and who do you work for?
+Horse Illustrated: What is your title and who do you work for?

 Amy Parker: I work for McCauley Bros., Inc., an equine-only feed mill in Versailles, KY.
 I am the Manager of Technical Services/Equine Nutritionist.

 HI: Can you give a brief background on the history of McCauley’s?

 AP: McCauley Bros., Inc. was founded in 1938 and was a typical farm store that sold feed, seed and fertilizer.
 When Graham McCauley took over the company from his father and uncle, he recognized a need that had yet to be filled: He realized the value of the equine industry to central Kentucky and that manufacturing feed in a multi-species feed mill was not in the best interest of the health and well-being of horses.